 This conundrum raises a handful of sub issues, which must be confronted head on, in order to propel national growth and development.

-It is of my belief that contrary to popular opinion in the US today, housing reform could (and should) take place in America now.
-I also believe this could be done while preserving social and economic mobility, through land and material wealth.
+It is of my belief, that contrary to popular opinion within the US today, housing reforms could (and should) take place in America.
+I also believe that this could be done while still preserving social and economic mobility, through land and material wealth.

-Similar to voluntary education….
-It’is important to note, that MOST AMERICANS would likely choose to work and hold jobs (even the worst of jobs) under a fairer system.
+A fairer system, I believe would be similar to voluntary education….
+That is to say, I believe that MOST AMERICANS, would still choose to work and hold jobs (even the worst of jobs) under a fairer system.

-Not to wean the population onto government aid, but it is my opinion that barrack style housing, or group housing, should be used to keep homeless people inside at night.
+Not intending to wean the masses onto government aid, it is of my opinion, that barracks style housing, or group housing, should be used to keep homeless people inside at night, as well.

-PS: Or the billionaire class could just invest in more small business’……
+PS: Or the billionaire class could just invest in small business’ like mine……